Omar-Elmofty/vtr_in_airsim/README.md

 ## Prepare VT&R for AirSim <a name="SettingVTR"></a>

-Copy `stereo.yaml` available in this repo and paste in in the `babelfish_robochunk_translator` package. `stereo.yaml` contains all the correct names of all the rostopics published from the airsim interface.
+Copy `stereo.yaml` available in this repo and paste in in the `babelfish_robochunk_translator` package. `stereo.yaml` contains all the correct names of all the ros topics published from the airsim interface.

 ```
 cp ~/vtr_in_airsim/stereo.yaml ~/charlottetown/utiasASRL/vtr2/build/deps/robochunk_babelfish_generator/translator/robochunk/src/babelfish_robochunk_translator/param/ros_to_rig_images